pangeo-data/pangeo/docs/setup_guides/index.rst

 deployed).

-This is a growing collection of information that will help you setup your own Pangeo deployment, whether it be on an :ref:`HPC` system or on a public :ref:`cloud-setup`.
+This is a growing collection of information that will help you setup your own Pangeo deployment, whether it be on an :ref:`HPC` system or on a public :ref:`cloud`.

 If you have tips or deployments that you would like to share, or if you see anything that is incorrect, or have any questions, feel free to reach out at